Charities: Get to know your volunteers

 - Unusual behaviour from volunteers

-If you suspect fraud you should report this in accordance with the charity’s whistleblowing policy promptly.
+If you suspect fraud you should report this by the charity’s whistleblowing policy promptly.
 This should then be dealt with in line with the charity’s response plan, explaining how, when and by whom the suspected fraud will be investigated, reported and resolved.
-The fraud must be reported to the relevant national law enforcement agency and to the charity regulator.
+The fraud must be reported to the relevant national law enforcement agency and the charity regulator.

 Where can I go for more information?

-For more information about fraud, cyber crime, how to spot and prevent it and tips on what you can do to protect you and your charity against it visit the Gov.UK website.
+For more information about fraud, cybercrime, how to spot and prevent it and tips on how to protect you and your charity against it visit the Gov.UK website.

 For further advice or tips, get in touch with a member of our Charity and Not for Profit team on 01903 234094.